-One of the exceptions to the general spam rule is a situation where an existing business relationship exists with the person being sent the message at the time the law goes into effect on July 1, 2014.
+CASL contains an exception to the general spam rule.
+The carve-out exists where an existing business relationship exists with the person the company is sending messages at the time the law goes into effect on July 1, 2014.
 An example of an existing business relationship would be one where you have purchased a blender from me.
 I would be able to send you messages since you are a customer during a set three-year transition period under the law.

 Unfortunately, commentators are suggesting this “existing business relationship” exemption gives you free rein to communicate with previous customers for as long as you like.
 It does not!
 The relevant section of the law reads:

 “66.
 A person’s consent to receiving commercial electronic messages from another person is implied until the person gives notification that they no longer consent to receiving such messages from that other person or until three years after the day on which section 6 comes into force [July 1, 2014], whichever is earlier, if, when that section comes into force,